Alma Leaper MA

 Working in different genres of photography, providing imagery and examples to help students’ individual needs, her personal passion for photography has always been centred on Wildlife.

 In August 2014, I was offered a chance to combine my passion for animals, education and photography by leading workshops at The Big Cat Sanctuary, Smarden, Kent.
 I am now Lead Photographer and Head of Photography Workshops.
 I organise bookings, throughout the year, every day of the week.
 I work closely with our amazing Keepers and I have built up a great team of photographers with Chris Spurr and Sarah Medway.
 We are always incredibly busy.

 From my research of Asian & African cultures and the more recent attempts to refocus objectives towards the conservation of species, I find working at BCS - where the mission is to “be recognised and respected as one of the best breeding centres in the world” – immensely rewarding.
 The Photography workshops; donations and experiences help considerably towards funding, enabling BCS to operate as a 'Centre of Excellence, dedicated to the captive breeding of critically endangered Big Cats within the EEP'

 In my photography, as in my Art, I have explored the difference between looking and seeing.
 The camera is a useful tool, helping you see the world in more detail.
-On a photography workshop or a Big Cat Photography Day, you will be shown the individual characteristics of our amazing Big & Small Cats at a close, yet safe, distance.
+On a photography workshop or a Big Cat Photography Day, you will be shown the individual characteristics of our amazing big & small cats at a close, yet safe, distance.
 I have great respect for them all and, over time, I have built up a great rapport with each and every one of them.
 I will encourage you to look, see and not just photograph the cats.
 You will soon recognise the privilege of being up close.
-I am always asked 'who is your favourite?'
-My answer: "the one I'm with" I couldnt choose between them.
+I am always asked which of the cats is my favourite.
+My answer "the one I'm with" - I couldn't choose between them.